Aliases for PIEZO1 Gene

 GeneCards Summary for PIEZO1 Gene

-PIEZO1 (Piezo-Type Mechanosensitive Ion Channel Component 1) is a Protein Coding gene.
-Diseases associated with PIEZO1 include dehydrated hereditary stomatocytosis with or without pseudohyperkalemia and/or perinatal edema and splenic infarction.
+PIEZO1 (Piezo Type Mechanosensitive Ion Channel Component 1) is a Protein Coding gene.
+Diseases associated with PIEZO1 include dehydrated hereditary stomatocytosis with or without pseudohyperkalemia and/or perinatal edema and immune hydrops fetalis.
 GO annotations related to this gene include cation channel activity and mechanically-gated ion channel activity.
 An important paralog of this gene is PIEZO2.

 UniProtKB/Swiss-Prot for PIEZO1 Gene

-Pore-forming subunit of a mechanosensitive non-specific cation channel.
-Generates currents characterized by a linear current-voltage relationship and are sensitive to ruthenium red and gadolinium.
-Plays a key role in epithelial cell adhesion by maintaining integrin activation through R-Ras recruitment to the ER, most probably in its activated state, and subsequent stimulation of calpain signaling.
+Pore-forming subunit of a mechanosensitive non-specific cation channel (PubMed:23479567, PubMed:23695678).
+Generates currents characterized by a linear current-voltage relationship that are sensitive to ruthenium red and gadolinium.
+Plays a key role in epithelial cell adhesion by maintaining integrin activation through R-Ras recruitment to the ER, most probably in its activated state, and subsequent stimulation of calpain signaling (PubMed:20016066).
 In the kidney, may contribute to the detection of intraluminal pressure changes and to urine flow sensing.
-Acts as shear-stress sensors that promote endothelial cell organization and alignment in the direction of blood flow.
-Plays a key role in blood vessel formation and vascular structure in both development and adult physiology.
+Acts as shear-stress sensor that promotes endothelial cell organization and alignment in the direction of blood flow through calpain activation (PubMed:25119035).
+Plays a key role in blood vessel formation and vascular structure in both development and adult physiology (By similarity).